Ian-T-Dixon/MechaCar_Statistical_Analysis/README.md

-# MechaCar_Statistical_Analysis
+# MechaCar Statistical Analysis
-R Statistical Analysis of the MechaCar
+Use R to run statsitical analysis on various data sets to determine trends and correlations.

 ## Linear Regression to Predict MPG